aubreyjonescreatives/fetching-api-using-react-use-context-hook/README.md

 3. Write a Netlify function that will retrieve your API data and provide it to your React component(s).

-***I created a Netlify function that retrieves my API data.
+***I created a Netlify function that retrieves my API data to avoid adding a server to a React front-end project.
 This is sample code that connects my React component to that Netlify function:

 ```